 EU rejects Britain bonus cap challenge

-The top EU court's advisor on Thursday rejected Britain's legal challenges to a cap on banking bonuses, forcing Prime Minister David Cameron's government into an embarrassing U-turn.
+A top EU court advisor rejected Thursday a barrage of British challenges against a cap on banking bonuses, dealing a blow to Prime Minister David Cameron's government.

-The EU set the rules in a bid to curb excessive risk-taking after the financial crisis, saying that bonuses cannot exceed a banker's fixed salary, or twice that if shareholders approve.
+Brussels set the rules in a bid to curb excessive risk taking in the wake of the financial crisis, saying that bonuses cannot exceed a banker's fixed salary, or twice that if given shareholder approval.

 The court's Advocate General Niilo Jaaskinen gave a legal opinion saying that the limits were valid, and although the decision is not binding the European Union's top court mostly follows such recommendations.